DrSnyder86/ls_trucking/README.md

 ls_trucking by DrSnyder
 ```

-### License
+## License

-For an updated license, check the ``License`` file.
-That file will always overrule anything mentioned in the ``readme.md``
+For license details, check the `License` file.
+That file will always overrule anything mentioned in this README.

 ls_trucking - DrSnyder

-Copyright © 2026 DrSnyder.
+Copyright (c) 2026 DrSnyder.
 All rights reserved.

-You can use and edit this code to your liking as long as you don't ever claim it to be your own code and always provide proper credit.
-You're not allowed to sell ls_trucking or any code you take from it.
-If you want to release your own version of ls_trucking, you have to link the original GitHub repo, or release it via a Forked repo.
+You can use and edit this code to your liking as long as you do not claim it to be your own code and always provide proper credit.
+You are not allowed to sell `ls_trucking` or any code you take from it.
+If you want to release your own version of `ls_trucking`, link the original GitHub repo or release it through a forked repo.